tramvaijs/linters/packages/eslint-config-react/README.md

 # @tinkoff/eslint-config-react

-ESlint plugin includes rules for React applications.
+ESLint config includes rules for React applications.
 Designed to use with `@tinkoff/eslint-config`.

+## Requirements

+ESLint >= 9 is required.

 ## Usage